gada1982/CarND-Behavioral-Cloning-Project/README.md

 - Apply affine transformations:
   - Squeeze the images in the horizontal direction (with a randomly choosen amount)
   - This generates sharper turns
   - Adjust the steering angles.
-The more the images gets squeezed the more the steering data has to be adjusted
+More squeezing, more steering data adjustment
 ![Image with affine transformation](https://github.com/gada1982/CarND-Behavioral-Cloning-Project/blob/master/info_for_readme/Squeezed%20image.png)
 - Cut and resize the images:
   - from 160x320 to 64x64